OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

 ### How to remove an element?

 In the **Form** user interface, select the element you want to remove, click on the _Delete_ button and confirm your option in the confirmation window.

+### How to change the Form redirect behaviour?

+By default, when an operation is executed on a form (e.g. Save, Delete or a state machine decision), the user is redirected to the previous page.

+This behaviour can be changed by setting the attribute _Redirect Action_.
+The following options are available:

+- **Back Navigation**: returns to the previous page.
+Default behaviour;
+- **Back Entity Dashboard**: redirects to the Entity Dashboard;
+- **No Action**: no redirect occurs.
+When this option is selected, redirect logic must be implemented on _Form_ **After Save** behaviour;

 ## 2. User Interface Behaviours